 Ready to build your investment empire?

-Unsure about the first (or next) step?
 Think of us as your personal trainer.
-From detailed breakdowns of real-world deals to one-on-one coaching sessions and a warm, welcoming community, hosts Ashley Kehr and Tony J Robinson tackle the “newbie” questions you’ve wondered about… but might be afraid to ask.
+From detailed breakdowns of real-world deals, to one-on-one coaching sessions and a warm, welcoming community, hosts Ashley Kehr and Tony J Robinson bring on a wide range of guests to tackle the “newbie” questions you’ve wondered about but might be afraid to ask.